-C. Ronald Huff is Professor of Criminology, Law and Society as well as Sociology and previously served as Dean (1999 - 2009) of the School of Social Ecology at UCI.
-Prior to joining the UCI faculty in 1999, he taught at The Ohio State University (1979 - 1999), where he directed the John Glenn School of Public Affairs and the Criminal Justice Research Center; at Purdue University (1976 - 1979); and at UC Irvine (1974 - 1976).
-He was also a Visiting Professor at the University of Hawaii (1995).His 13 books include Wrongful Convictions and Miscarriages of Justice: Causes and Remedies in North American and European Criminal Justice Systems; Wrongful Conviction: International Perspectives on Miscarriages of Justice; Youth Violence: Prevention, Intervention, and Social Policy; Gangs in America (3 editions); and Convicted but Innocent: Wrongful Conviction and Public Policy (which won an Academic Book of the Year Award).
+C. Ronald Huff is Professor Emeritus of Criminology, Law and Society and previously served as Dean (1999 - 2009) of the School of Social Ecology at UCI.
+He is also Professor Emeritus in the John Glenn School of Public Affairs at The Ohio State University, where he taught from 1979 - 1999, directed the John Glenn School of Public Affairs (1994-1999), and directed the Criminal Justice Research Center (1979 - 1999).
+He also taught at Purdue University (1976 - 1979); at UC Irvine (1974 - 1976); and as Visiting Professor of Sociology at the University of Hawaii (1995).His 13 books include Wrongful Convictions and Miscarriages of Justice: Causes and Remedies in North American and European Criminal Justice Systems; Wrongful Conviction: International Perspectives on Miscarriages of Justice; Youth Violence: Prevention, Intervention, and Social Policy; Gangs in America (3 editions); and Convicted but Innocent: Wrongful Conviction and Public Policy (which won an Academic Book of the Year Award).
 In addition, he has published more than 100 journal articles, book chapters, and major research reports.
 He has served as a consultant on gangs, youth violence, and public policy to the U.S. Senate Judiciary Committee, the F.B.I.
 National Academy, the U.S. Department of Justice, and numerous other agencies and organizations throughout the nation.
-He currently serves as a research consultant to the Strategic Response Bureau of the Columbus (Ohio) Division of Police and on the advisory board of the National Gang Center.
-He also recently served on the advisory board of the Center for Juvenile Law and Policy at Loyola Law School in Los Angeles; on the California Attorney General's Research and Policy Advisory Committee; and on an American Bar Association advisory committee on wrongful convictions.
-His honors include the Donald Cressey Award from the National Council on Crime and Delinquency, the Paul Tappan Award from the Western Society of Criminology, the Herbert Bloch Award from the American Society of Criminology, and the Gerhard O.W.
-Mueller International Award from the Academy of Criminal Justice Sciences.Dr.
-Huff is a Fellow and Past-President of The American Society of Criminology (2000 - 2001).
+He recently served as a research consultant to the Strategic Response Bureau of the Columbus (Ohio) Division of Police; on the advisory board of the Center for Juvenile Law and Policy at Loyola Law School in Los Angeles; on the California Attorney General's Research and Policy Advisory Committee; and on an American Bar Association advisory committee on wrongful convictions.
+He continues to serve on the advisory board of the National Gang Center.
+His honors include the Donald Cressey Award from the National Council on Crime and Delinquency, the Gerhard O.W.
+Mueller International Award from the Academy of Criminal Justice Sciences, the Paul Tappan Award from the Western Society of Criminology, and the Herbert Bloch Award from the American Society of Criminology.Dr.
+Huff was elected as President of The American Society of Criminology (2000 - 2001) and was also elected as a Felow (2002).

 - Barrows, J. and C.R.
 Huff, “Les bases de données sur les gangs et les problèmes liés aux politiques publiques” (“Gang Databases and Public Policy Issues”).
 In J.P.
 Guay and C. Fredette (eds.)
 Traité des gangs de rue: Théories, évaluation et intervention (Treatise on Street Gangs : Theories, Evaluation and Intervention).
 Montréal: University of Montreal Press, 2013 (in press).